 Click on question to open the panel containing the answer; click again to close.

-The Office of Research and Sponsored Programs (ORSP) is the University’s central administrative unit responsible for securing external resources through grants and contracts, and providing financial and contractual stewardship of awards.
-ORSP provides guidance and support to the university community in an environment that fosters the creative process and the enrichment of students and teaching, while ensuring protection of the university’s financial, contractual, and regulatory obligations as well as accountability to external funding sources.
+the Division of Research and Graduate Studies - Research and Sponsored Programs is the University’s central administrative unit responsible for securing external resources through grants and contracts, and providing financial and contractual stewardship of awards. the Division of Research and Graduate Studies - Research and Sponsored Programs provides guidance and support to the university community in an environment that fosters the creative process and the enrichment of students and teaching, while ensuring protection of the university’s financial, contractual, and regulatory obligations as well as accountability to external funding sources.
 The Office provides advice and assistance to faculty members in preparing and submitting proposals requesting funds for research and other sponsored programs.

 In most cases individuals who serve as PIs shall be full-time faculty, MPP (management personnel plan) or staff employees at the University who are responsible for a funded project.
 Faculty participants in the Faculty Early Retirement Program (FERP) may apply for or serve as sole principal investigators on grants only where the grant can be accomplished during the period of active employment under FERP.
-Other individuals shall seek authorization from the AVPRSP.
+Other individuals shall seek authorization from the Dean of Research and Graduate Studies.
 Such individuals shall not receive an appointment to a faculty classification.

 Facilities and administrative costs (also called indirect costs) are the costs associated with providing facilities and administrative support for the conduct of research and other sponsored activities are necessary if faculty and staff are to be successful in their efforts.
 These real costs of a university are not readily identifiable with a particular project or activity but, nonetheless, are necessary to the general operation of a university and the conduct of its activities.
 They include the costs of operating and maintaining buildings and grounds, equipment, the libraries, and of providing administration at the university, college and department levels.

 Exceptions to these rates occur when a funding agency places a cap on the F&A rate.
-In this case, ORSP must have written guidelines from the funding agency stating that there is a limit on F&A costs.
+In this case, the Division of Research and Graduate Studies - Research and Sponsored Programs must have written guidelines from the funding agency stating that there is a limit on F&A costs.

 Any research involving human subjects must have the approval of the Institutional Review Board (IRB) for Human Subjects Protection.
-Human subject review and approval are coordinated by Constance Jones.
 The Fresno State IRB website is located here.

 The Institutional Animal Care and Use Committee (IACUC) oversees all activities involving the use of animals in research at Fresno State.
-For questions regarding IACUC review and approval, contact Paul Crosbie, at 278-2074 or email@example.com.
+For contact information, click here.

 Grants are a form of assistance, as distinguished from contracts, which are a form of procurement.
 A grant is conceived by the investigator, who defines the scope of work and retains control over the activities and results.
 Grants may come from a governmental, quasi-governmental entity, or the private-sector (including individuals).
 A grant may include funding for indirect costs or overhead including funds for facilities and administration.
 Although grants do not typically seek specific research outcomes, they do come with terms and conditions.